 The auction runs billions of times each month.
 The results are such that users find ads that are relevant to what they are looking for; advertisers connect with potential customers at the lowest possible prices.

-However for a successful Ad, you need to create the Best Google AdWords Campaign.
+However, for a successful Ad, you need to create the Best Google Ads Campaign.